AnyFetch/developers.anyfetch.com/products/salesfetch.md

 Then go to the Contacts Page Layout, in **Build > Customize > Contacts > Page Layouts**.
 If you have more than one layout, execute the following instruction on each layout to allow all users to access the context panel.
 Click on **Edit** next to the layout

-Click on **Buttons**, then drag and drop the buttons onto "Custom buttons".
+Click on **Buttons**, then drag and drop the "Show Context" button onto "Custom buttons".

 ![Mobile layout properties](/images/products/salesfetch/mobile-layout-properties.png)